-The Gallery Players is run by a Managing Director, overseeing all practical management items; and an Artistic Director, overseeing all artistic responsibilities; both of whom report to a volunteer Board of Directors.
+The Gallery Players is run by a volunteer Board of Directors.
 Board Members participate in all aspects of the organization’s functions including advising on season programming, setting rules and policies, assisting with building sets and keeping the theater clean, and other duties as assigned.
 We also keep a Resource Council of friends and former Board Members who hold an ongoing volunteer relationship with the theater.

 Current Board members:

-(Host of GalleryTalks, Director of OVERTURES, Board of Directors Member-At-Large) Barrie Gelles is a fellowship student in the PhD Program in Theatre at The Graduate Center at CUNY.
-She completed her Masters, in Theatre, at Hunter College and has a BA from Sarah Lawrence College.
+(Overtures Program Director, Board of Directors Member-at-Large) Barrie Gelles is a fellowship student in the PhD Program in Theatre at The Graduate Center at CUNY.
+She completed her master’s in Theatre, at Hunter College and has a BA from Sarah Lawrence College.
 She has presented at conferences for the Association for Theatre in Higher Education, the American Society for Theatre Research, Popular Culture Association/ American Culture Association, and others.
 Publications include a book review for Theatre Topics, an article for Popular Entertainment Studies, and a chapter in a forthcoming book about Glee.
 Barrie currently teaches at Brooklyn College and has taught at Hunter College, Wingspan Arts, the 92nd Street Y Tribeca, and other institutions in New York City.

 In addition to Barrie’s scholarly pursuits, she directs theatre throughout New York City.
 She is partial to new works, and she is blessed to work with talented and inspiring actors and playwrights.
 She has worked, in various capacities, with Ensemble Studio Theatre, The Gallery Players, Communicable Arts, Wingspan Arts, French Woods Festival for the Performing Arts, among others.
 Aside from her penchant for new works, she has directed more than her fair share of musicals and Shakespeare comedies.